phalcon/documentation/docs/forms.md

 ```
 Constructor.
 Accepts optionally an `entity` object which will be read internally.
 If the properties of the object contain properties that match the names of the elements defined in the form, those elements will be populated with the values of the corresponding properties of the entity.
 The entity can be an object such as a [Phalcon\Mvc\Model](db-models.md) or even a `\stdClass`.
 The second parameter is `userOptions` an optional array with user defined data.

-> **NOTE**: If the form has the `initialize` method present, the constructor will call it automatically with the same parameters
+!!! info "NOTE"

-{: .alert .alert-info }
+    If the form has the `initialize` method present, the constructor will call it automatically with the same parameters

 ```php
 <?php